 Cyber Era Brings New Kinds of Supply Chain Threats

 Federal Computer Week – (International) Cyber era brings new kinds of supply-chain threats.
-Problems in the Defense Department‘s supply chain are not a new issue, however, the prevalence of digital systems brings a newer kind of threat: one that can be tiny in size but huge in potential impact.
+Problems in the Defense Department's supply chain are not new.
+However, the prevalence of digital systems brings a newer threat: one that can be tiny in size, but huge in potential impact.

 Who Really Wrote Healthcare.gov

-As Marc Andreessen famously observed, “software is eating the world”.
-The proliferation of software is, indeed, transformational – it is everywhere, in laptops, of course, but also in cars, planes, phones, pacemakers, insulin pumps, refrigerators, thermostats, you name it.
+As Marc Andreessen famously observed, "software is eating the world."
+The proliferation of software is indeed transformational – it is everywhere, in laptops, of course, but also in cars, planes, phones, pacemakers, insulin pumps, refrigerators, thermostats, you name it.
 And the principal enabling transformation behind that is open source.
-Well there’s certainly nothing wrong with benefiting from the collective brainpower of millions of software developers, but who, exactly, are these developers?
-The truth is that, for the most part, we don’t know.
+Well, there's certainly nothing wrong with benefiting from the collective brainpower of millions of software developers, but who are these developers?
+The truth is that we don't know.

-It's safe to say that it starts by sourcing better 'supplies' either open source or 3rd party components.
+It's safe to say that it starts by sourcing better "supplies" either open source or third-party components.
 Using better parts creates less unplanned rework.
-Versioning and sharing parts, makes teams more efficient.
-And avoiding the use of components with known security vulnerabilities and license risk, reduces break-fixes and keeps your security and legal teams happy.
+Versioning and sharing parts makes teams more efficient.
+And avoiding components with known security vulnerabilities and license risk reduces break-fixes and keeps your security and legal teams happy.

 Derek serves as vice president and DevOps advocate at Sonatype and is the co-founder of All Day DevOps -- an online community of 65,000 IT professionals.